epheo/kiss/README.md

 # KISS Instant Static Server

--- KeepItSimpleStupid Instant Static Server

-This is a minimalistic **base image** for serving static files behind a Kubernetes ingress controller.

-KISS is a Rust based highly specific web server serving a single purpose: "To serve static files built in a container image in a Kubernetes environment, fast".
-See following chapter and "Performance Architecture" ragarding its trade-offs.
+KISS (Kubernetes Instant Static Server) is an in-memory static file server written in Rust, designed as a minimalistic base image for Kubernetes deployments.

+## Overview

+KISS implements an in-memory architecture that pre-loads static files at startup, eliminating disk I/O during request processing.
+This approach is designed for static websites, single-page applications, and documentation in containerized environments.

+**Characteristics:**
+- In-memory file serving with zero disk I/O during requests
+- Single-purpose design focused on static content delivery
+- Container-optimized for Kubernetes deployments
+- Minimal dependencies and attack surface

-KISS provides a secure, lightweight foundation that users extend with their own static content.
-The server serves files from the container root directory (`/`) while protecting the server binary at `/kiss`.
+KISS serves files from the container root directory (`/`) while protecting the server binary at `/kiss`.

 ## What KISS does NOT implement (by design)